Honours (or equivalent) scholarship in earth sciences

 - a high achiever, with an excellent undergraduate academic record

 - of good character.
-Preference will be given to students who display leadership potential
+Preference will be given to students who display leadership potential (this could include your involvement in community, charity, sporting or special interest organisations, or any other relevant personal achievements)

 - members of the Geological Society of Australia (or have applied for membership) at the time of award.